 When lots of animals in a community are vaccinated, it becomes much less likely that a contagious disease will spread and cause harm to even unvaccinated animals.
 This is called herd immunity.

 Some diseases can be passed from animals to humans, too – these are called zoonotic diseases.
 One example is leptospirosis, which dog vaccinations commonly protect against.
-Though it’s rare, this unpleasant infection can be passed onto humans in the form of Weil's disease.
+Though it’s rare, this unpleasant infection can be passed on to humans in the form of Weil's disease.

 3. It’s cheaper in the long run